analytics-ak/funnel-drop-analysis/README.md

 After working with this dataset, I noticed that the numbers across devices, referral sources, and countries are almost the same.
 In real life, that never happens — mobile users usually behave differently from desktop, and paid traffic converts differently from organic.

 This dataset is most likely **synthetically generated**.
-I called this out in the notebook because recognizing data limitations is just as important as analyzing the data itself.
+I called this out in the notebook because recognising data limitations is just as important as analysing the data itself.

 That said, the analysis approach, funnel logic, statistical tests, and the way findings are connected — all of that works the same whether the data is real or synthetic.